rdswift/hhb/SPECS.md

 * all configuration and project data files stored in plain text
 * support templates for help system
 * builds CHM file by calling hhc.exe
+* manual check for updates and option setting for automatic update checks at program startup
 * **INCLUDE ANY ADDITIONAL SUGGESTED FEATURES HERE**

+&nbsp;
 ## 4.0 Distribution / Installation
 * source code available via git on Sourceforge (and GitHub)
 * source code available for download as ZIP file (from GitHub)
 * executable distributed via ZIP file